Began writing TV shows such as _"Have Gun Will Travel" (1957)_, "Highway Patrol"

 (1962) Unsold pilot: Wrote the teleplay for an adventure series for CBS set in the South Pacific in World War II called "APO 923".
 It starred Ralph Taeger

 , James Stacey

 and Pat Harrington Jr.

-Unsold pilot: In 1966 he produced a pilot for a proposed Western series called "The Long Hunt of April Savage", which starred Robert Lansing
+(1966) Unsold pilot: Produced a pilot for a proposed western series called "The Long Hunt of April Savage", which starred Robert Lansing

 as a vigilante seeking the killers who murdered his family.